keplerproject/wsapi/doc/us/manual.md

 To run WSAPI applications you will also need a web server such as Apache, Lighttpd, or IIS (available only for Windows).
-If you want to use the Xavante connector you will need to have Xavante installed; the easiest way to do that is to install [Kepler](http://www.keplerproject.org).
+If you want to use the Xavante connector you will need to have Xavante installed; the easiest way to do that is to install the "wsapi-xavante" rock.

 ## A Simple WSAPI Application